0Pierce/AR-Furniture-Demo/README.md

 # Functionality & Classes

+* ```Login/Signup Activities```
+  - Straight forward Login/SignUp activities using Firebase Authentication for logging in and registering users

 * ```HomePageActivity```
-  - A simple landing screen to facilitate testing and in and out access to the AR viewport
+  - The homepage of the activity, currently holds 4 buttons for simple navigation, the camera viewport is the only accessible one right now

 * ```LiveViewActivity```
   - The primary activity of this project which holds the fragment(```LiveViewFragment```) that facilitates the AR functionality of the app